gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/create.md

       _**Tip**: If you include the GWT SDK folder in your PATH environment variable, you won't have to specify the full path._

       You may have to modify the `pom.xml` before you can run the application.
 Add `<type>pom</type>` to the gwt dependency, otherwise you will encounter an error.
+See the "Creating a `Maven` project" section in the [webAppCreator documentation](http://www.gwtproject.org/doc/latest/RefCommandLineTools.html#webAppCreator) for more information.

 2. Run the application in [SuperDevMode](articles/superdevmode.html).